enaramp/enaramp-avs/operator/README.md

 ## Overview

-**Jackramp Operator** is an Active Verification System (AVS) designed for secure verification of data related to the `fillOfframp` function from a smart contract.
+**Jackramp Operator** is an Actively Validated Services (AVS) designed for secure verification of data related to the `fillOfframp` function from a smart contract.
 The operator generates a zero-knowledge proof using zkTLS, signs the data, and submits it to the `completeOfframp` function within the smart contract, ensuring trustless data verification.

 ## Commands